rvishnoi-crypto/tokyo-olympics-ETL/README.md

 By working with AWS QuickSight I also learned that it uses a capability called SPICE (Super-Fast Parallel in-memory Calculation Engine).
 Its main objective is to improve the speed of data analysis by caching the data from redshift.
 This is especially useful when the data is static or when we are dealing with very slowly changing dimension tables.
 In my case, it was a single time data load into redshift and so I could leverage SPICE to make my dashboard queries faster.
 Ive learned that we can also use both SPICE and live query together - We can use SPICE for static or slowly changing dimensional tables and use the live query for tables that change daily.

+This marked the end of my project

 ![Data Diagram](quicksight_dashboard.png)

 ## Summary
-Overall this was a very fun project.
+Overall this was a very fun project!.
 If I were to go back and redo this project these are the things I would pay more attention to:
-- Managing costs and how that would change with larger datasets (Learn more about Cost Estimator) - Used the free tier and had to delete the resources after the completion of the project
+- Managing costs and how that would change with larger datasets (Learn more about Cost Estimator) - Used the free tier and had to delete the resources after the completion of the project.
-- Think more about the dimensional and relational models and how they can be denormalized/normalized respectively to improve the performance of queries.
+- Think more about the dimensional and relational models and how they can be denormalized/normalized better respectively to improve the performance of queries.